-Improvement of semen quality
+Improvement in semen quality

 In three cats (cats 7, 8 and 9), semen was collected as early as 20 days after implantation: semen quality in these cats was very high (cat 7 had a motility of 80%, but semen could not be collected prior to treatment) or higher than prior to implantation (cats 8 and 9).
 In cat 8, sperm motility doubled at day 20 compared with the pretreatment value observed at the beginning of treatment, although the percentage of morphological abnormalities was unchanged (60% normal spermatozoa).
-In this cat, sperm concentration more than doubled during the first 20 days from $20 \times 10^7$ /ml to $52 \times 10^7$ /ml.
+In this cat, sperm concentration more than doubled during the first 20 days from 20×10^7 /ml to 52×10^7 /ml.
 In cat 9, sperm motility was decreased at 20 days (from 50% to 20%), despite a reduction of all percentages of morphological abnormalities.
 Sperm concentration in this cat remained fairly constant during the first 20 days.